David-oss6/chat/README.md

     npm install

-Once installed, also separately, we will raise the two servers by executing the command respectively.
+Once installed, also separately, we will raise the two servers by executing the command at CHAT_REACT+TS/client directory:

     npm start

-Through the client console we will see in which direction the server is and we will be able to connect to it from a browser.
+And executing at CHAT_REACT+TS/backend directory the commands:
+First to compile typescript:

+    npm tsc

+Second to execute the server:

+    npm start

 ## Characteristics